ArmandoEliseuPhacule/Parallel-Computing-Class/README.md

 3. António Andre Junior ---> was unwell and missed the exam.

-The source code for our assignment can be run through ---> main.py
+The source code for our assignment1 can be run through ---> main.py

+Documentation for both assignments is as following:

+1. Assignment 1 --->
+2. Assignment 2 --->